AbhiramMngi/chessbot/README.md

 # Chess Bot

-A chess engine based on the Alphazero paper.
+A chess engine based on the [Alphazero Paper](https://arxiv.org/pdf/1712.01815).

 ## Description